 Budgets and variance reports

-You can find a list of contracts awarded and their value here.
-This list will be updated on a quarterly basis.
+A list of contracts awarded and their value is available to view here (PDF, 1.29MB).
+This list will be updated on an annual basis.

 You can search for all of NHS Kernow's contracts that are currently being tendered on the Contracts Finder website.